 Internships range in hours from 180-640 hours.
-Students not enrolled in the Surgical Technician, Medical Assisting (MA), Occupational Therapy Assistant (OTA), and Physical Therapist Assistant (PTA) Associate of Applied Science programs are eligible for Internship upon completion of 75% of their coursework.
-Students enrolled in the MA, OTA and PTA Associate of Applied Science programs must complete 100% of their coursework prior to their internship.
-Unless otherwise dictated by the program (see specific program pages for requirements), associate students will register for INT299 Associate Degree Internship and bachelor students will register for INT499 bachelor's degree Internship.
-For internships that are three credits, students utilizing financial aid for the course must take at least an additional three credit course for a minimum of six credits for the term.
-An incomplete grade for internships will follow the incomplete grade policy.
+Students not enrolled in the Surgical Technology, Medical Assisting (MA), Occupational Therapy Assistant (OTA), and Physical Therapist Assistant (PTA) Associate of Applied Science programs are eligible for Internship upon completion of 75% of their coursework.
+Students enrolled in the MA, OTA and PTA Associate of Applied Science programs must complete 100% of their coursework prior to their Internship.
+Unless otherwise dictated by the program (see specific program pages for requirements), associate students will register for INT299 Associate Degree Internship and bachelor students will register for INT499 Bachelor's Degree Internship.
+For Internships that are three credits, students utilizing financial aid for the course must take at least an additional 3 credit course for a minimum of six credits for the term.
+An incomplete grade for internships will follow the Incomplete Grade Policy.
+All Internships at the College are supervised by faculty in the program, or by a full-time Internship Coordinator who is also a part-time faculty member.